eth-educators/ethstaker-guides/monitoring.md

       - targets: ['localhost:9100']
 ```

-The scrape_configs section define the different jobs where Prometheus will poll data from.
-We have 1 job so far in this configuration file: node_exporter.
+The `scrape_configs` section define the different jobs where Prometheus will poll data from.
+We have 1 job so far in this configuration file: *node_exporter*.
 It will poll data from Node Exporter and it will store all your hardware and OS metrics in its database.

 Set ownership for the config file.
 The prometheus account will own this.